Let me guess.

 Are you ready?

-How to developing your trading plan
+How to develop your trading plan

 A trading plan is a set of guidelines that define your trading.